Bubuclem/electron-gpt/README.md

 2. Type in a message and press enter to send it to the chatbot.

-The chatbot will respond with a generated message based on the GPT-3 model.
+The chatbot will respond with a generated message based on the GPT model.